-Kevin Harvick had the dominant car at Texas Motor Speedway on Sunday night, leading 119 laps from the pole and winning his third-straight AAA Texas 500 for a spot in the championship round at Homestead-Miami.
+Kevin Harvick had the dominant car at Texas Motor Speedway on Sunday night, leading 119 laps from the pole and winning his third-straight AAA Texas 500 for a spot in the championship round at Homestead-Miami Speedway.
 Harvick held off Stewart-Haas Racing teammate Aric Almirola at the checkered by 1.594-seconds.

 Playoff driver Kyle Larson had a quiet day as well, finishing in 12th after starting 13th.